-Here are some pros and cons of cloud vs in house servers.
+Here are some pros and cons of cloud v. on premise servers.

 Pros and Cons of Cloud Servers